valhalla/valhalla-docs/matrix/api-reference.md

 You can request the following actions from the Time-Distance Matrix service: `/one_to_many?`, `/many_to_one?`, `/many_to_many?` or `/sources_to_targets?`.
 These queries compute different types of matrices: a row matrix for a `one_to_many`, a column matrix for a `many_to_one`, a square matrix for a `many_to_many` or any of the three matrices using `sources_to_targets`.

 The `/sources_to_targets` action takes a `sources` and `targets` parameter instead of the `locations` parameter.
-To make a one-to-many request, insert your origin location lat/lng into the sources array and the rest of your destination locations in the targets array.
-To make a many-to-one request, then insert all of your origin location lat/lngs into the sources array and your destination location lat/lng in the targets array.
-Finally, for a many-to-many request, insert all of your origin location lat/lngs into the sources array and add them again to your targets array.
+This allows you to set the origin locations separately from the destination locations.
+Because of this, the previously mentioned matrix types can be though of as special cases of the `/sources_to_targes` request formulation.
+The difference here is that the set of origins may be disjoint (not overlapping) with the set of destinations.
+In other words, the target locations don't have to include any locations from source locations.

 An action for `/weight?` is being considered for the future.